 The Center carries on the legacy of Doc Edgerton’s research and teaching by providing the Institute with a continuing expertise in high-speed and scientific imaging.

-Each summer we offer a week-long course on high-speed imaging through the MIT Professional Institute.
-This subject (6.51s) is designed for scientists, engineers, and photographers who need to gather data on rapidly moving subjects and events for study, motion analysis, and trouble-shooting.
+Each summer, we offer a week-long course on high-speed imaging through MIT Professional Education.
+This subject (6.51s) is especially designed for scientists, engineers, and photographers who need to gather data on rapidly moving subjects and events for study, motion analysis, and trouble-shooting.
 Mornings are spent in the lecture hall learning the fundamentals for lighting, imaging technologies, and motion analysis.
 Afternoons are spent making high-speed images in the laboratory.

-For MIT students, we offer the popular Strobe Project Lab (6.163) to 24 students each term, where students learn the fundamentals of high-speed imaging and apply these techniques to final projects of their own choosing.
+For MIT students, we offer the popular Strobe Project Lab (6.163) to 24 students each term.
+Here, students learn the fundamentals of high-speed imaging and apply these techniques to final projects of their own choosing.

 We also have a suite of high-speed video cameras that we loan out for projects, as well as strobes and digital SLRs.